How to Write a Great Ecommerce Resume: Your Complete Guide

 While they might be inconvenient for you, they’re a necessary part of the hiring process for companies dealing with large numbers of applicants.

-At the most basic level, they might just check that you included your qualifications, contact info, and used spell check, but they can also be configured to check for various statistics and keywords.
+At the most basic level, they might just check that you included your qualifications and contact info and used spell check, but they can also be configured to check for various statistics and keywords.

 Use subheadings liberally, don’t go too long or too short, and keep things simple.